czbiohub-sf/crispycrunch/README.md

 To inspect the source of fastq files, open https://console.aws.amazon.com/s3/buckets/czb-seqbot/.

-To read the error logs:
+To read the error logs in prod:

 ```
 eb ssh